automatika-robotics/ros-agents/README.md

 - **Agents in the real world:** Designed to be used with autonomous robot systems that operate in dynamic environments, specifically AMRs.
 - **Intuitive API**: Simple pythonic API to utilize local or cloud based ML models (specifically **Multimodal LLMs** and other **Transformer Architectures**) on robots.
 - **Semantic Memory**: Integrates vector databases, semantic routing and other supporting components to quickly build arbitrarily complex graphs for agentic information flow.
+No need to utilize bloated "GenAI" frameworks on your robot.
 - **Made in ROS2**: Utilizes ROS2 as the underlying middleware.
 Theoretically, all devices that provide a ROS2 package can be utilized to send data to ML models, as long as the datatype callback has been implemented.

 > [!NOTE]